-6.4.54 Developments in or adjoining rural areas need to take account of their location.
+- 6.4.57 Developments in or adjoining rural areas need to take account of their location.
 If the principle of the development is acceptable, the main consideration is the impact on the rural character.
-There may be impacts from visual intrusion, physical effects on the landscape and effects on the tranquility of the area.
+There may be impacts from visual intrusion, physical effects on the landscape and effects on the tranquility of the area. - 6.4.58 Policy DM15 (Local Distinctiveness) details the need to take account of the local qualities and features that contribute to the local distinctiveness of the area.
+This includes characteristics of the surrounding landscape and features such as green and blue infrastructure.
+The Winchester District Landscape Character Assessment sets out the key characteristics and strategies for the landscape character areas in the District.
+In the rural area, proposals may need to be subject to landscape sensitivity assessment, in terms of their impact on the rural character of the landscape and the key local qualities that provide the sense of place.